cefriel/mapping-template/README.md

   - `rp(String s)`: if a prefix is set, removes it from the parameter string.
 If a prefix is not set, or the prefix is not contained in the given string it returns the string as it is.
   - `setPrefix(String prefix)`: set a prefix for the `rp` method.
   - `sp(String s, String substring)`: returns the substring of the parameter string after the first occurrence of the parameter substring.
+  - `p(String s, String substring)`: returns the substring of the parameter string before the first occurrence of the parameter substring.
   - `getMap(List<Map<String, String>> results, String key)`: creates a support data structure to access query results faster.
 Builds a map associating a single row with its value w.r.t a specified column (key parameter).
 The assumption is for each row the value for the given column is unique, otherwise, the result will be incompleted.
   - `getListMap(List<Map<String, String>> results, String key)`: creates a support data structure to access query results faster.
 Builds a map associating a value with all rows having that as value for a specified column (key parameter).
   - `newline()` return a newline string.